silpion/ansible-magento/README.md

 set magento-root dir

 ### magento_download: "yes"
-if you have for example special magento-version local you can put it into files directory and configure magento_download: "no"
+if you have for example special magento-version local you can put it into directory specified in magento_copy_local_dir: and configure magento_download: "no"

+### magento_copy_local_dir: ""
+difine local magento source

+### magento_download_tmp_dir: "/tmp"
+specify where magento should be downloaded local

 ### magento_install_tmp_dir: /tmp
 tmp - directory on remote for installation stuff